The Secret Message Behind Kate Middleton’s Eternity Ring

 The sapphire engagement ring

 The most recognisable piece in Kate Middleton's enviable jewellery collection has to be her engagement ring, which famously belonged to her late mother-in-law Diana, Princess of Wales.
-William proposed to Kate with the 12-carat sapphire ring set in 18 carat gold, encrusted with 14 solitaire diamonds, on a trip to Kenya, and later revealed that he carried the valuable heirloom around in a rucksack for three weeks beforehand.
+The Prince of Wales proposed with the 12-carat sapphire ring set in 18-carat gold, encrusted with 14 solitaire diamonds, on a trip to Kenya, and later revealed that he carried the valuable heirloom around in a rucksack for three weeks beforehand.
 'Obviously, [Diana]'s not going to be around to share in any of the fun and excitement of it all, so this is my way of keeping her close,' he explained after the engagement was announced.

 Kate Middleton rings2 of 7